LoopKit/loopdocs/docs/faqs/branch-faqs.md

 ### Overrides

-Loop v2.0 marks the first time Loop master branch has had overrides included.
+Loop v2.0 marks the first time Loop master branch has overrides included.
 Additionally, this release moves overrides setup from the configurations area of Loop settings to the workout icon in the Loop toolbar.
 There has also been bug squashing in dev branch for overrides over the recent past, so updating is a good idea even if you already have overrides on your current build.
 Want to learn more about overrides?
-Read about them [here](https://loopkit.github.io/loopdocs/operation/features/workout/)
+Read about them [here](https://loopkit.github.io/loopdocs/operation/features/workout/).

 ### Retrospective Correction always on